Sorcerous Stabber Orphen: Anime

-The new series premiered from January 7 to March 31, 2020, on AT-X, BS Fuji, Tokyo MX, and Wowow.
+The new series aired from 7 January to 31 March 2020, on AT-X, BS Fuji, Tokyo MX, and Wowow.
 The new series is animated by Studio Deen and directed by Takayuki Hamana, with Reiko Yoshida handling series composition, and Takahiko Yoshida designing the characters.
 Showtaro Morikubo reprised his role as Orphen, while the rest of the characters had new voice actors.
 Funimation licensed the show outside of Asia.
-An English dub premiered January 21, 2020.
+An English dub premiered 21 January 2020.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 It ran for 13 episodes, with an unaired episode bundled with the series' second Blu-ray volume on 8 May 2020.

 A second season of the 2020 remake was announced with the title of Sorcerous Stabber Orphen: Battle of Kimluck.
-It aired from January 20 to March 31, 2021.
+It aired from 20 January to 31 March 2021.
 Funimation licensed the second season and streamed it on its website in North America and the British Isles, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
-The English dub launched on its service June 9, 2021.
+The English dub launched on its service 9 June 2021.

-A third season was announced on September 26, 2022, titled Sorcerous Stabber Orphen: Chaos in Urbanrama.
+A third season was announced on 26 September 2022, titled Sorcerous Stabber Orphen: Chaos in Urbanrama.
 Kenji Konuta is replacing Reiko Yoshida as the scriptwriter.
-It aired from January 18 to April 5, 2023.
+It aired from 18 January to 5 April 2023.
 The opening theme song is "Hysteric Caravan" by Showtaro Morikubo, while the ending theme song is "Fantastic Partner" (ファンタジック・パートナー, Fantajikku Pātonā) by Mai Fuchigami.

-A fourth season was announced on January 9, 2023, titled Sorcerous Stabber Orphen: Doom of Dragon's Sanctuary.
+A fourth season was announced on 9 January 2023, titled Sorcerous Stabber Orphen: Doom of Dragon's Sanctuary.
 The opening theme is "Motive Rain" by Showtaro Morikubo, while the ending is "Shūen no Destiny" by Mai Fuchigami.
-It aired from April 12 to June 28, 2023.
+It aired from 12 April to 28 June 2023.